 High in the Andes, Cuzco is the capital of the Inca Empire.
 Cobbled streets and striking architecture reflects Peru's ancient past and rich history.
 Indigenous markets interwoven with ancient Inca ruins are found in the Sacred Valley.
 A gateway between the city of Cuzco and the famous Machu Picchu, this area is more than just a stop off with a host of exciting activities and interaction with locals dressed in vibrant, traditional clothes.

-The highlight of the trip is travelling by train to Machu Picchu, the famous Inca Citadel discovered in 1911.
-Often shrouded in mist with a lush backdrop, take time to learn and explore about this magical area.
+The highlight of the trip is travelling by train to Machu Picchu, the famous Inca Citadel lost in time since the 15th century and discovered in 1911.
+Nestled between picturesque peaks and with a dramatic backdrop of cloud forest covered mountains, take time to learn and explore about this magical area.

-Day 2 Explore the highlights of Lima on a short guided tour.
+Day 2 This morning, arrive early into Lima and transfer to your hotel for immediate check-in.
+Relax and freshen up before venturing out in the afternoon for a half day private city tour.
 Historic downtown Lima, is a UNESCO World Heritage Site with many of the key sights close to the Plaza de Armas (main square).
 Visit the Government Palace, the Cathedral, the Archbishop’s Palace, and the City Hall.
 Admire the contrast of the historic area to the modern.
 For incredible views over the Pacific Ocean stop at the “Parque del Amor” (Park of Love).
-Discover the ancient treasures of Peru at the Larco Museum with its extensive collection of over 45,000 artefacts.
+Stop at the Larco Museum, where on display is an unequalled private collection called the Treasures of Ancient Peru; it inspires its visitors to discover, learn about, and enjoy the more than five thousand years of the history of ancient Peru through its more than 45,000 artefacts.

-Day 6 Take the opportunity to return to Machu Picchu at sunrise and perhaps climb Huyana Picchu for a panoramic view of the citadel.
-From Aguas Calientes board the Vistadome train for the scenic journey through the Sacred Valley.
-Poroy station is the gateway to the city of Cuzco, heart of the Inca empire.
+Day 6 This morning is at leisure or alternatively take the opportunity to return to Machu Picchu at sunrise and perhaps climb Huyana Picchu for a panoramic view of the citadel.
+In the afternoon, from Aguas Calientes board the train once again for the scenic journey to Cuzco, the once Inca capital.
 Historic pre-Columbian architecture, ornate baroque churches combined with a modern restaurant scene and lively nightlife make for a memorable stay.
+Stay in the heart of the city and explore its picturesque cobblestoned winding streets.

-Day 7 Wander the cobbled streets and immerse yourself in the history of Cuzco.
+Day 7 On a half day city tour, immerse yourself in the history of Cuzco, where Spanish colonial architecture collides with ancient Inca traditions.
 Visit the Plaza de Armas (main square) flanked by the Cathedral with its impressive colonial art, Koricancha Temple, an old Incan palace and main centre for the worship of the sun god, Inti.
-Continue to the Sacsayhuaman Fortress built of enormous stone blocks expertly shaped by the Incas overlooking the city with a spectacular view of the pretty terracotta roofs.
+Rainbow Tours recommends venturing up to the bohemian white-washed neighbourhood of San Blas and visiting the nearby Inca fortress of Sacsayhuaman.
+Located on the hill overlooking the city, marvel at the spectacular views across the terracotta roofs surrounded by the Andes mountains.

 This trip has no fixed departures but restrictions may apply - check operator website